 You probably visit a couple of sites on a regular basis, and keeping them close can make it easy to refer back to them.
 When a tab is pinned in Safari, it stays docked as the farthest-left tab.
 Pinning a tab is incredibly easy: right-click on any open tab and select “Pin Tab.”
 Rearranging pinned tabs is as easy as dragging the tabs around one another until you have a setup you prefer.

 2. Mute Tabs

 We have all been there as you open a new tab expecting to read new content and are instead hit with an auto-play video.
 In Safari, when a new tab is opened with audio playing, you’ll see a little speaker icon in the tab.
-Click on the speaker icon and it will automatically mute the tab.
+Click the speaker icon, and it will automatically mute the tab.

 For anyone who has more than a few tabs open at a time, organization can become an issue.
 To help with this, Safari enables you to get at least some semblance of order.

 1. Open the “Window” menu on the Mac bar.